-Meet Your Peer Advisors for 2017-2018!
+Meet Your Peer Advisors for 2018-2019!

-Graduation Year: 2018
+Graduation Year: 2020

 Hey everyone!
-My name is Debby Crespo and I am a junior from Boston, Massachusetts.
+My name is Debby Crespo and I am a Senior from Boston, Massachusetts.
 I am on the combined track with a focus area in the Sciences.
 Originally, I came to UMass as a biology student on the pre-med track.
 However, it wasn’t until my spring semester Freshman year that I narrowed down my interests.
 It wasn’t until a Public Health info session that I realized I wanted to major in Public Health.
 Now I am a Microbiology and Public Health double major, attempting to earn her dual degree and a Spanish & Health Certificate.
 I have always had an interest in helping people, especially women and children, so I am considering applying to Medical school or some form of graduate program.

 What I love about the UMass Public Health program is that it provides students a great foundation for any health-related career they choose.
 The major is so flexible that it allows students to explore all areas of the interests and combine them from departments all over campus.
 All the faculty and students are eager to help one another and give you all the support you need.